alphaanywhere/security/README.md

 # security
-Sample application with security framework and admin pages
+Pages and components for creating an AA login system.

-### Components in this repo
+### Components in this Repo

 login.a5wcmp - This UX allows users to log in.
 Upon sucessful login page, there users are taken to a page called portal.a5w.
 The component is embedded into the login.a5w page.

-This is the structure of the PWreset table
+After login, the user is brought to a page called portal.a5w

+requestReset.a5wcmp - This UX is where users enter their names to request that there password is reset.
+The component contains a function called resetRequest.
+In it you need to add a connection string to a table called PWreset.
+Look for the part in the code that reads [[INSERT YOUR KEY HERE]] The structure for the needed structure for the PWreset table is shown below.
 ![image](https://user-images.githubusercontent.com/12627665/119546088-8376a400-bd61-11eb-9068-b44451a35ad1.png)
+You will also need to replace the Sparkpost key with one of your own.
+(Please test your key first, they can be tricky).
+Look for for the part of the code that reads [[INSERT YOUR KEY HERE]].

+userChangePassword.a5wcmp - This UX lets the user enter their new password.
+It is a derivative of the built-in UX template also called userChangePassword.
+In this version of the component, the user is assumed to be logged in, and their username and current (a.k.a. "old") password are stored in session variables.
+These session variables automatically fill the username and password fields, which are hidden from the user.
+After they are reset, the user is brought to a page called portal.a5w.

+### Pages in this Repo

+login.a5w - This is the login page and is used to hold the login.a5wcmp UX component.

+forbidden.a5w - This is a page the user sees if they try to get to a page they are not allowed to access.

+requestReset.a5w - This is the page that holds he requestReset.a5wcmp UX component.

+resetPart1.a5w - This is the page the user gets to when they click a password reset link in their email.
+The page expects the URL to contain a query string with a GUID.
+The page then checks to see if the GUID is present, valid, and has not expired.
+The page is hardcoded to only allow GUIDs issued within the last 20 minutes.
+This page also relies on you to supply a connection string to a table called PWreset.
+Look for the part of the code that reads [[Your Connection String Name]].
+There are two instances of [[Your Connection String Name]] in the code, so make sure you replace both of them.
+(See requestReset.a5wcmp above for notes about the structure of the PWreset table.
+If the GUID is accepted, the user is immediately redirected to the resetPart2.a5w page.

+resetPart2.a5w - This is the page where the user enters their new password.
+It holds the userChangePassword.a5w embedded component.

+portal.a5w - This is the page the user gets to when they have successfully logged in.
+It's meant to be replaced with your own content.

+For questions about this content, please contact guides@alphasoftware.com